It takes more than hard work, enviable talent, and a stunning personality to build a successful business.

-It took me a couple of years of trial and error to line up the tools and resource for my small business.
-One of things that helped me most was the recommendations from other entrepreneurs.
+It took me a couple of years of trial and error to line up the tools and resources for my small business.
+One of the things that helped me most was the recommendations from other entrepreneurs.

 So do you wanna take a peek inside my toolkit?

 The writewithworditude.com website is built on WordPress, with the Divi theme from Elegant Themes*.